Dental Implants – Long Island City, NY

 Replacing lost teeth with one or more dental implants is a multi-step process that can greatly differ from case to case, which makes estimating its overall price tricky before the patient has undergone a dedicated consultation with our doctors.
 Please don’t hesitate to schedule a visit at LIC Dental Associates so that we can assess your needs and provide all of the information you need to pursue further treatment confidently.

 While dental implants may seem like a significant investment, it’s important to remember that their benefits are numerous and long-lasting.
-In fact, they’ll likely pay for themselves over time – while traditional dentures and bridges will likely require repairs throughout the years, implant-retained teeth are designed to thrive for decades with only minimal maintenance.
+In fact, they’ll likely pay for themselves over time – while traditional dentures and bridges will likely require repairs throughout the years, dental implants are designed to thrive for decades with only minimal maintenance.

 You’re in the process of trying to decide how you want to replace your missing teeth.
 With so many options available, it can be hard to choose the right one.
 At LIC Dental Associates, Dr. Ishwinder Saran wants you to have complete confidence in your method of treatment, which is why he and his team believe it is important for you to review the following frequently asked questions about dental implants in Long Island City.
 Feel free to look them over and contact us with any additional questions.